 It is the summer of 1983, a good six months after my very first trip to Sri Lanka.
 The prize gem from that six-week journey remains unsold: a spectacular alexandrite, weighing 2.95 carats.
 The alexandrite is referred to as “ ruby by night and emerald by day” due to an optical phenomenon, known as “change of color”.
 I work as a waiter by night and a gem dealer by day.
-The difference, of course, is that my change is due to “job selection” while the alexandrite’s change is due to “selective transmission and absorption” of light waves, but enough of that.
-The stone pictured here is not the stone I refer to but one with a very similar change of color, once photographed by Tino Hammid for Modern Jeweler.
+The difference, of course, is that my change is due to “job selection” while the change in alexandrites is due to “selective transmission and absorption” of light waves, but enough of that.
+The stone pictured here is not the stone I refer to but one with a very similar change of color, once photographed by the late Tino Hammid for Modern Jeweler.

 Two nylon-masked men burst into the apartment wielding pistols.
 My first thought is “That’s funny!”
 And I mean “funny ha-ha” turning into “funny-weird” and immediately turning into “This is not funny”.
 They order us to face down on the carpet.
 I surrender my watch, a stainless steel Rolex Oyster Perpetual that my Dad had bought in Kuwait in 1952.
 Mrs. Waitzman keeps looking up at the “perps “and is told to “Get back down, old lady, before I shoot you!”
 One holds us at gunpoint in the bathroom while the other ransacks the apartment.
 We are then told to step out, one by one.
 As I step out, a pistol is jammed into my temple.
 The three of us are then barricaded in a closet.
 One leg is shaking out of control in the dark.
 It is mine.
 After what seems forever, Mike puts his shoulder into it and we force the door open.
 I rush to the table where I left it.
 There it is, the precious stone paper.
 I feel it, unfold it.
 Yes!
 Destiny.

 I pump my seventy-five cents and his three big ones into my car and off we go.
 On the way, he tells me that for fifteen hundred dollars, he can deliver two dead bodies to my front door.
-I tell him I don’t want dead bodies.
+I tell him I do not want dead bodies.
 All I want is my stuff.
 He tells me that he killed a guy the previous week for stealing a gram from him and that he always carries a gun.
 This just pisses me off and I ask him “Are you carrying a gun right now?”
 He says, “I refuse to answer that question.”